appernetic/appernetic-hugo-project/content/post/why-use-a-static-web-site-generator.md

 With Appernetic we are building a static web generator as a service that is easy to use for non-technical users and add some extra value.
 To start with we have included an easy to use editor, visual tree view, image upload, site preview, continuous integration with GitHub and atomic deploy, auto save and theme cloning.

 ## Why gitHub?
 You're probably wondering why the heck we are using GitHub.
 First of all GitHub use git which is a very good versioning system and they have [GitHub Pages][3].
 Even if they only cache pages for 10 minutes and there are more cache misses then hits they have a fast CDN, Fastly.
-I did a litte
+I did a little performance test to see how it's acctualy working out:

 We also eat our own dog food and use it for everything possible.
 Keep your eye on the blog we will be posting tips and tricks how you can get the best advantage of a static blog or web site.